NuGet/Insights/README.md

    - You will get an **access denied** first time.
 View the claims on the error page to update the `appsettings.json`.
    - `HashedTenantId` config = hashed `http://schemas.microsoft.com/identity/claims/tenantid` claim.
    - `HashedObjectId` config = hashed `http://schemas.microsoft.com/identity/claims/objectidentifier` claim.
-2. Start one of the catalog scans, e.g. Find Package File.
+2. Start one of the catalog scans, e.g. Find Package Manifest.
-   - When starting out, use a timestamp like `2015-02-01T06:22:45.8488496Z` and clicking "Start Custom Scan".
+   - When starting out, use a timestamp like `2015-02-01T06:22:45.8488496Z` and click "Start Custom Scan".
-   - This old timestamp represents the first commit to the catalog and will run quickly.
+   - This timestamp is the first commit to the catalog and will run quickly, only processing 20 packages.
    - Pressing "Start Full Scan" will process the entire catalog and will take a very long time locally.
 3. Stop the website.
 4. Start the function app (ExplorePackages.Worker).